 Out of the 112 justices that have served on the Supreme Court, there have only been four women - three of whom are currently on the bench.
 Sixty of the 167 active judges currently sitting on the thirteen federal courts of appeal are female (36%), and on several of the individual courts, women constitute less than one quarter of the judges.

 These numbers are even worse for women of color

 Women of color are less represented than any other demographic group, as their numbers (at the state level) represent a mere 40% of their relative numbers in the general population.

 When in office, President Obama facilitated significant progress for women judges and more than doubled the number of women of color to federal judicial positions.
 46 percent of his nominees to the federal Courts of Appeals were women.

-Hopefully this progress will continue through future presidencies, but the current signs do not bode well.
+It remains to be seen if this progress will continue through future presidencies, but the current signs do not bode well.
 President Trump has only nominated 29 judges so far during his tenure, but only one of the nominees is a woman.